alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

     .ToList();
 ```

-`Select` and `ToList()` still control when the callback runs.
-For a pure callback, that affects when the work happens, not what result each input produces.
+`Select` and `ToList()` still control when the function runs.
+For a pure function, that affects when the work happens, not what result each input produces.

 Consider an ordinary API method: